FC Nantes: Back to the top (2013 to present)

 Ex-player Michel Der Zakarian took the helm in 2012, leading the club to promotion from the 2012–13 Ligue 2, with 20 goals from Filip Đorđević.
 The team made it to the semi-finals of the 2013–14 Coupe de la Ligue, losing 2–1 at home to PSG.
 In April 2016, after a tense relationship, club president Waldemar Kita announced that Der Zakarian would leave at the end of the season.

 René Girard was sacked after 15 games with Nantes second from bottom in December 2016, and was replaced by Sérgio Conceição.
 He took the team to seventh place, but left in June 2017 for Porto to be closer to his family.

 Following brief spells by Claudio Ranieri and Miguel Cardoso, former Nantes player Vahid Halilhodžić was hired in October 2018.
 The following January, the club transferred Argentine striker Emiliano Sala to Premier League club Cardiff City for £15 million; he died in a light aircraft crash in the English Channel.
 The club reached the semi-finals of the 2018–19 Coupe de France, losing 3–0 to PSG.

 After a year with Christian Gourcuff in charge and seven games under former France national team manager Raymond Domenech, 18th-placed Nantes hired Antoine Kombouaré on 10 February 2021.
 He finished the season in that position, before winning the play-off against Toulouse to stay up.
 On 7 May 2022, Nantes won their fourth Coupe de France with a 1–0 win over Nice, their first honour since 2001; Ludovic Blas scored the only goal from the penalty spot.

 In the 2022–23 Ligue 1 season, Nantes avoided relegation on the final day of the campaign defeating Angers 1–0 to leapfrog Auxerre who went down instead.

 In the 2023–24 Ligue 1 season, Nantes finished 14th on the table, just four points above the relegation zone.
+In the 2025–26 Ligue 1 season, Nantes finished 17th, marking their relegation after 13 years in the top flight.